 As career counselor, I often have clients who are looking to make a career transition but do not want to go back to college or graduate school.
 My response is, “so don’t!”
 So the next question is, “Well how do I get the job if I’m not qualified?”

 Here’s one fact you may not know about me- I ran a website development and small business marketing company with a friend for two years.
 Do I have any formal website development, social media marketing and business administration training?
 No!
 It was all self-taught.
 Did my clients care that I did not have formal training?
-No, I never got asked a single question about my qualifications nor educational background (only requests for references).
+No, I never got asked a single question about my qualifications or educational background (only requests for references).
 I was referred by word-of-mouth.

 How did I gain that experience?
 Through online and low-cost in person classes.
-The suggestions below offer classes in a variety of subject areas whether you need to brush up on skills or learn a whole new skill-set all together.
+The suggestions below offer classes in a variety of subject areas, whether you need to brush up on skills or learn a whole new skill-set all together.

 Here’s how: